UoA-eResearch/git-novice/learners/setup.md

 <details>
 <summary> Git installation on MacOS </summary>

-- Your version of MacOS may have come with Git pre-installed, you can check with the command:
+- Your version of MacOS may have come with Git pre-installed.
+Open the Terminal app, then type the command below and press Enter:

 ```bash
 git version